Contents: Timing Belt Cover M111 ↡ M112/113 ↡

 4. Drain the coolant from the radiator.

-5. Remove the power unit cover/air cleaner assembly from the cylinder heads.
+5. Remove the powertrain cover/air cleaner assembly from the cylinder heads.

-6. Remove the viscous cooling fan assembly (1).
+6. Remove the cooling fan assembly with viscous coupling (1).

 9. Remove the accessory drive belt (2).